FuriousFred/Quantum-Asteroids/README.md

 # Quantum-Asteroids
 Game that I made in ~6 hours using Game Maker.
 All assets were created by me, sound was generated using www.bfxr.com.
+Based on Atari's Asteroids, with my own spin on gameplay.

 Controls:
 Left mouse to shoot.